LukasFrankenQ/genome_GAN/README.md

 # genome_GAN

-Repository to establish basic functionality of the GAN framework, aims to be further developed into a toolbox for investigation of GAN capablitlies and genome anonymization.
+Repository to establish basic functionality of the GAN framework, aims to be further developed into a toolbox for investigation of GAN capabilities in genome anonymization.

 ## Functionality
 * trainer.py --> Training methods for both Discriminator and Generator